squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

 can also configure it to run a stand-alone blog if posts are the only kind of content you need.

-This tutorial guides you through the process of configuring the [blog plugin], setting up your blog, creating posts, and defining post metadata.
+After a brief overview of the basic concepts of a blog, this tutorial guides you through the process of configuring the [blog plugin], setting up your blog, creating posts, and defining post metadata.

 [blog plugin]: ../../plugins/blog.md